A Writer's Guide to Women's Erotica

 3. The Genre Trap: Know Where You Stand

 This is where new writers get eaten alive by reviewers.
 You must know the difference between Erotica, Erotic Romance, and Romance.
 If you market an Erotica book to a Romance reader, they will one-star you into oblivion because you broke the “rules.”
-The distinction often comes down to the “Happily Ever After” (HEA)4.
+The Romance Writers of America provides the clearest framework for understanding these distinctions(RWA).

 Here is the cheat sheet: